LauraPeraltaV85/holbertonschool-unity/0x06-unity-assets_ui/README.md

-0x05.
-Unity - Assets: Models, Textures
+0x06.
+Unity - Assets: UI

-0. Primitive player mandatory
+0. Leveling up mandatory
+We’ll be adding on to the last project to add a menu and UI.
+And add 2 new levels

+1. Choose your own adventure mandatory
+The next few tasks will be creating UI elements using imported images to build a menu that allows the player to choose a level.

+2. Option in mandatory
-Create a new Scene called Level01.
-Create a capsule GameObject called Player which will be a placeholder for this project.
+Create a new Scene called Options.

-1. Primitive prototype mandatory
+3. Pushing buttons mandatory
+Create a new C# script called MainMenu.cs.
+In the MainMenu scene, script the level buttons scene so that choosing Level01, Level02, or Level03 loads the corresponding scene.

+4. Wait, hold on, time out mandatory
-In the Level01 scene, create a layout of floating platforms of different sizes and positions using only Unity Cube GameObjects.
+Inside the Level01 Scene, create a new Canvas and using the image as a guide, create a pause screen.

-2. Pole position mandatory
-At the end point of the platforms, create a placeholder cylinder GameObject called WinFlag to designate the end of the path.

-3. Jump man mandatory
-Create a new folder called Scripts.
-Inside that folder, create a new C# script called PlayerController and attach it to Player.

-4. Camera ready mandatory
-Position the Main Camera at an offset behind the player.

-5. Steady cam mandatory
+5. Es-ca-pé mandatory
+Create a new C# script called PauseMenu.cs.
+Add a method to this script so that when the player presses Esc while playing the game, the game should pause and the PauseCanvas should become active.
+The timer should also pause.

+6. Even more button pushing mandatory
-In the Scripts folder, create a new C# script called CameraController that allows the camera to follow the player and rotate around it.
+In the PauseMenu and PauseMenu.cs, script the RestartButton so that it reloads the level scene that the player is currently on.

-6. Falling up mandatory
-Currently if the player falls off a platform, it falls infinitely.
-Respawn player.

-7. Time trial mandatory
+7. Up is down, down is up mandatory
+In the CameraController.cs script, add the ability to invert the Y axis.

+Create a public bool called isInverted.

+8. But Y? mandatory
+In Options and OptionsMenu.cs, script it so that checking the InvertYToggle in the menu and applying the changes reverses the camera/mouse movements in the level scene.

+9. A winner is you mandatory
-Create a new Canvas and UI Text element that displays a timer on screen.
+In the Level01 Scene, create a new Canvas and using the image as a guide, create a win screen.

-8. Clock's ticking mandatory
-Create a script called Timer and attach to the Player.
-Timer should have a public Text variable called Timer Text for the TimerText Text object.

-9. Finish line mandatory
-Create a script to stop the timer and change font color and size.

-10. The sky's the limit mandatory
+10. Winning isn't everything mandatory
-Create a skybox with the CloudyCrown_Midday material.
+Edit WinTrigger.cs so that when the player touches the flag, WinCanvas becomes active.

+11. Still under development mandatory
+Create three builds of all scenes in the Builds directory.

 Credits to:  Skyboxes: Farland Skies - Cloudy Crown you could find it here: https://assetstore.unity.com/packages/2d/textures-materials/sky/farland-skies-cloudy-crown-60004

-11. The great outdoors mandatory
-Replace your cube placeholders with the 3D models.
-The 3D models need mesh colliders otherwise the player cannot jump on them.
 credits: Models: Kenney's Nature Pack Extended
 found: https://kenney.nl/assets/nature-pack-extended

-12. Environmental awareness mandatory
-From the Nature Pack asset package in your Models folder, add trees, rocks, flowers, etc. to the platforms as you like.
-Organize your objects in your Hierarchy using empty GameObjects.

-13. What's left of the flag mandatory
-Download this flag model.
-Place it in the Models directory.
-Add Flag to your scene and make it a child of the WinFlag GameObject.

-14. (Sea)horse race mandatory
-Download this flag texture.
-Place it in a new directory called Textures.

-15. Under development mandatory
-Create three builds of Level01 in a directory called Builds.